SwissDataScienceCenter/renku/docs/tutorials/first_steps/building_scripts.rst

-Again, for the tutorial, we have already done the refactoring work for you, and you can just download the script from `here
+Again, for the tutorial, we have already done the refactoring work for you, and you can just download the script from `here for Python
 <https://renkulab.io/projects/renku-tutorials/renku-tutorial-flights-material/files/blob/src/filter_flights.py>`_:

 .. code-block:: python